The Grey in Her Eyes

 Today held little difference.
 I arrived at the small wall to find that she was the first to arrive that day.
 In her hands was a plastic container filled to the brim with chocolate strawberries.
 It was rare for her to only bring one thing for both of us to eat, and a dessert at that.
 The occurrence didn't strike me as too odd though.

 A bright, polite smile was on her face as she held out her hands to offer me the first bite.
 I sat next to her.
 "What's the occasion, Allie?"
-I asked, taking one to bite into.
-It was a juicy piece, forcing me to lean forward to keep my work clothes clean.
+I asked, as I took one.
+From the first bite it was juicy.
+I leaned forward to keep my work clothes clean.

 She shrugged, watching an old lady throw some bead crumbs to the waiting ducks near the pond.
 "I thought it'd be a nice snack," Allie admitted.
 "You can't expect me to make you a whole banquet every day."